The lost wax casting method

-Moulds are then covered with mud(called Mane) from fine to coarse in layers.
+And so the prototype are covered with mud(called Mane) from fine to coarse in layers.

-After drying naturally, the moulds are heated slowly with charcoal fire melt the wax out.
-Then molten metal is poured into moulds.
+After natural drying, the mold are heated slowly with charcoal fire melt the wax out.
+Then molten metal is poured into molds.

-At this time, mane is baked, hardened, and tightened by the heat.
-As a result, inside the Mane a hollow space forms exactly the same as the wax moulds.
+At this time, Mane is baked, hardened, and tightened by the heat.
+As a result, inside the Mane a hollow space forms exactly the same as the wax prototype.

-We pour melted metal into these moulds and break open the Mane once cool extract the rough casted products.
+We pour melted metal into these molds and break open the Mane once cool extract the rough cast products.

-With this method, there’s no moulds or prototypes left after casting, the products will remain original, unique, and cherished eternally.
+With this method, there’s no molds or prototypes left after casting, the products will remain original, unique, and cherished eternally.

 After the process of casting and polishing, the pieces are baked and reheated using high quality charcoal fire to let the pieces express beautiful speckles.
 The process and timing of heating them up and pulling them out right before they melt is crucial.
 This is the moment when the products decide to show their own beauty brought through the power of the nature.